The basics of indoor seed starting are pretty easy to grasp. Really all you need is a container, some soil, and a light!

 Just mix the amount you need together in a big tub and away you go.

-Whether you are using a store bought mix or a homemade mix be sure to dampen it before you get started filling containers and planting seeds.
+Whether you are using a store-bought mix or a homemade mix be sure to dampen it before you get started filling containers and planting seeds.

 Instead, run to your local home improvement store and buy a simple 2 bulb “shop light”.
 They usually cost around $25 including bulbs.
 Don’t bother buying expensive grow light bulbs.
-Instead just get a couple of cool white florescent bulbs and you will be good.
+Instead, just get a couple of cool white fluorescent bulbs and you will be good.
 LED shop lights are also becoming more popular and will work well for seed starting as well.

 The more lights you have the more seedlings you can grow.
 So if you have space to hang 2 shop lights side by side you can get more seedlings going.
 Or if you are crazy like me and grow a million starts a year then you can have 4 or more lights.